International Student Tax Assistance

 Need Additional Help or Advice?

-If you need additional help completing your tax returns or have tax questions, please check our Tax Workshop schedule or call to make an appointment.
-864-5665.
-Those who have left KU (both Nonresident Aliens and Resident Aliens) will need to contact a a tax preparation service in their current area for any additional questions or assistance filing, such as a CPA (Certified Public Accountant) or tax preparation company.
+If you need additional help completing your tax returns or have tax questions, please reserve a spot in one of our tax workshops.
+Those who have left KU (both Nonresident Aliens and Resident Aliens) will need to contact a tax preparation service in their current area for any additional questions or assistance filing, such as a Certified Public Accountant (CPA) or tax preparation company.

 What You Need to Know:

-- All international students MUST file tax paperwork.
-It is required by U.S. federal law.
-You must file even if you did not work or earn income in 2016.
-If you had no income in 2016, follow the GLACIER Tax Prep No Income Instructions.
+1. All international students MUST file tax paperwork if they were in the U.S. for any part of 2020.
+This is required by U.S. federal law.
+You must file even if you did not work or earn income in 2020.

-- Nonresident dependents living with you in the U.S. must also file tax paperwork.
+3. Nonresident dependents living with you in the U.S. must also file tax paperwork.
+If they had no income, they will use GLACIER Tax Prep to complete form 8843.

-Go to the Kansas WebFile to electronically file your Kansas tax return.
-You must prepare your federal return before you can file your state return.
+- You MUST prepare your federal return before you can file your state return.

-If you have 2016 income from another state, you need to know if that state has income tax requirements.
-Go to http://www.taxadmin.org/state-tax-forms.
+If you have 2020 income from a state other than Kansas, you need to know that state's income tax requirements. you can find that information here.

-If after entering your data in the GLACIER system and the program gives you a message that you are a RESIDENT ALIEN, you are one of the few internationals who qualify to file your tax returns similar to U.S. citizens.
-Follow the directions in GLACIER.
+If, after entering your date into GLACIER or SPRINTAX, the program gives you a message saying that you are a RESIDENT ALIEN, you are one of the few internationals who qualify to file your tax returns like U.S. citizens.
+Resident Aliens will then use the TaxSlayer software.
+The TaxSlayer link is available at the tax workshops or by emailing email@example.com.
 A few Resident Aliens may be able to claim tax treaty benefits.
-Those who qualify for treaty benefits will not be able to use the MyFreeTaxes website for U.S. residents and should seek tax advice from Legal Services for Students, or a local tax preparation service for those who have left KU.
+The tax workshops can assist you with claiming tax treaty benefits.